desytech/kubot/README.md

 # Notifiers
 ## Slack
-Go to [slack apps](https://api.slack.com/apps) and create a app in a workspace you own.
+1) Go to [slack apps](https://api.slack.com/apps) and create an app in a workspace you own.
-After that go to the `OAuth&Permission` page and add a scope to your app.
+2) Enter the `OAuth & Permission` page and add a scope with `chat:write` permissions to your app.
-Minimum is `chat:write` (so you can send messages right :)).
-After that you can create a api token.
-The token starts with `xoxb`.
-Use that and add it to the config.
+3) Create an api token and add into kubot config.

 Per default the messages will be posted to the `#general` channel.
-If you would like to post to a different channel add the existing channel name to the config under `channel`.
+If you would like to post to a different channel add an existing channel name to the config under `channel`.

+## Pushover
+1) Go to [pushover apps](https://pushover.net/) signup and purchase pushover one time payment.
+2) Create Kubot application.
+3) Add user key and created application token into kubot config.